ily123/ily123.github.io/_pages/about.md

 Acting on it, I enrolled at the
 Texas A&M University in College Station, and pursued a degree in biochemistry.
-Through my undergrad, I tried to apply classroom theory in practice, working both as an analytical chemist (spectophotometry) and a biochemistry technician (HPLC).
+Through my undergrad, I tried to apply classroom theory in practice, working both as an analytical chemist (spectrophotometry) and a biochemistry technician (HPLC).

 After graduating with a Biochemistry BS in 2010, I went to the Baylor College of Medicine in Houston, where I enrolled in the PhD program, also in Biochemistry.
 As I progressed with